My care includes:

 One of the best parts of birthing at home is that when labor begins (or stops and starts), there is no place else to be; Women can stay safely nestled in their own familiar environment.
 Once labor is underway I remain in the mother’s home providing continuous and complete intrapartum care and support.
 This includes ongoing physical assessment of mother and baby (vital signs, monitoring fetal heart tones, etc.).

 Labor and births generally flow best when women have the privacy, time, and autonomy to follow their own rhythms and instincts.
-One of my primary roles as a midwife is to help facilitate that private, autonomous, instinctive space.
-I generally take a hands-off approach when labors and births are proceeding normally, as they most often do, but I am equally happy to be a stronger presence or partner for mothers who want more guidance and physical support.
+I generally take a hands-off approach when labors and births are proceeding normally (as they typically do) however I am poised to be a stronger presence or partner for mothers who want more guidance and physical support.

 I attend births with a skilled assistant or second midwife in order to provide the safest, most attentive care.
 After the birth, and after mom and baby have had a good long stretch of getting to know each other, I perform a complete newborn exam and any other standard newborn procedures elected by the parents.
 I remain close by mother and baby in the hours postpartum until they are safely and happily nestled in bed, and baby has nursed well — typically around 3-4 hours after the birth.